Toshiba: 2010 to 2014

-2015 accounting scandal
+2015 Accounting scandal

 Toshiba first announced in May 2015 that it was investigating an accounting scandal and it might have to revise its profits for the previous three years.
 On 21 July 2015, CEO Hisao Tanaka announced his resignation amid an accounting scandal that he called "the most damaging event for our brand in the company's 140-year history".
 Profits had been inflated by $1.2 billion over the previous seven years.
 Eight other senior officials also resigned, including the two previous CEOs.
 Chairman Masashi Muromachi was appointed acting CEO.
 Following the scandal, Toshiba Corp. was removed from a stock index showcasing Japan's best companies.
 That was the second reshuffle of the index, which picks companies with the best operating income, return on equity and market value.

-Toshiba announced in early 2015 that they would stop making televisions in its own factories.
+Toshiba announced in early 2015 that it would stop making televisions in its own factories.
 From 2015 onward, Toshiba televisions will be made by Compal for the U.S., or by Vestel and other manufacturers for the European market.
 In September 2015, Toshiba shares fell to their lowest point in two and a half years.
 The firm said in a statement that its net losses for the quarterly period were 12.3 billion yen ($102m; £66m).
 The company noted poor performances in its televisions, home appliances and personal computer businesses.
 In October 2015, Toshiba sold the image sensor business to Sony.
 In December 2015, Muromachi said the episode had wiped about $8 billion off Toshiba's market value.
 He forecast a record 550 billion yen (about US$4.6 billion) annual loss and warned the company would have to overhaul its TV and computer businesses.
 Toshiba would not be raising funds for two years, he said.
 The next week, a company spokesperson announced Toshiba would seek 300 billion yen ($2.5 billion) in 2016, taking the company's indebtedness to more than 1 trillion yen (about $8.3 billion).